WHAT MAST WORKS BEST WITH MY SAIL?

 Windsurfing sails cite the ideal mast length for a given sail on the sail’s bag and/or near the bottom of the sail itself.
 Common mast sizes are 370, 400, 430 and 460 centimeters.
 If your sail doesn’t offer an ideal mast listing, look for a “Luff” measurement.
 Typically, you want a mast that’s length is closest to your sail’s luff length, though exceptions exist.
-If in doubt, contact us or call 888 509 4210.
+If in doubt, contact us or call 541 386 6086.

 Windsurfing masts are available in two diameters.
 Most sails demanding masts 460 cm or longer are best matched with Standard Diameter Masts (SDM).
 Sails demanding masts 430 cm or smaller are best matched with Reduced Diameter Masts (RDM).
 Find more on the differences between skinny and fat masts here.

 Your goal is get a mast with the most carbon content available within your given budget.
 High carbon content masts (70% carbon and higher) make a rig feel lightweight, responsive, and improve its usable wind range.
-It’s tough to overstate the importance of these benefits, especially for progressing riders.
+These benefits are profound for progressing riders.
 When learning to windsurf, fatigue is your foe.
 A lightweight, high carbon content mast saves vital energy, allowing more water time per session.

 When possible, get a mast from your sail maker’s mast line.
-A Goya sail with a Goya mast, a Naish sail with a Naish mast — that’s the most sure-fire way to ensure you’ll get the best wind range, handling, planing performance and speed out of your sail.
+A Goya sail with a Goya mast, a Naish sail with a Naish mast, a Duotone sail with a Duotone mast — that’s the most surefire way to ensure you’ll get the best wind range, handling, planing performance and speed out of your sail.

 How can I be sure a mast offers the proper flex characteristics for my sail?